acidanthera/MacHyperVSupport/README.md

 - Emulate
   - DummyPowerManagement and CPU spoofing may be required depending on the host CPU for older versions of macOS.

-#### NVRAM
-- Boot arguments
-  - `-legacy` is required for running 32-bit versions of macOS (10.4 - 10.5, 10.6 if running in 32-bit mode).
-64-bit applications and NVRAM support are unavailable in those versions.

 #### UEFI
 - Quirks
   - `DisableSecurityPolicy` - required on Windows Server 2019 / Windows 10 and newer

 ### Installer image creation
-- Installer images can either be passed in from USB hard disks, or converted from a DMG to a VHDX image using `qemu-img`:
+- Installer images can either be passed in from USB hard disks, or converted from a DMG to a VHD/VHDX image using `qemu-img`:
   - DMGs need to be in a read/write format first.
+  - VHD: `qemu-img convert -f raw -O vpc Installer.dmg Installer.vhd`
-  - `qemu-img convert -f raw -O vhdx Installer.dmg Installer.vhdx`
+  - VHDX: `qemu-img convert -f raw -O vhdx Installer.dmg Installer.vhdx`

 ### Boot arguments
 See the [module list](Docs/modules.md) for boot arguments for each module.